 Another potential culprit is the presence of additives and preservatives.
 These additives, including stabilizers, emulsifiers, and artificial flavours, may not agree with everyone’s digestive system.
 Emulsifiers are often used in non-dairy products to make them feel more creamy.

-Considering these factors, individuals with IBS should carefully read ingredient labels and opt for simpler, more natural ice cream varieties whenever possible to minimize the risk of triggering symptoms and maximize enjoyment.
+Considering these factors, if you have IBS you should carefully read ingredient labels.
+Try to opt for simpler, more natural ice cream varieties whenever possible to minimize the risk of triggering symptoms and still enjoy it.

 In conclusion

 While ice cream may seem like an indulgence best avoided for those with IBS, there are actually options available that cater to sensitive digestive systems.
-Whether it’s lactose-free varieties, low FODMAP options, or homemade alternatives, you can still enjoy the sweet, creamy goodness of ice cream without sacrificing digestive comfort.
+Whether it’s lactose-free varieties, low FODMAP options, or homemade alternatives, you can still enjoy the sweet, creamy goodness of ice cream without kicking off a huge flare up.

 As with any dietary choice, moderation and mindful consumption are key.